Presentation Structure & Storytelling

 The Three-Act Structure

-Think of your presentation as a story with a beginning, middle, and end that the judges can recognize and navigate easily.
+The presentation works as a story with a beginning, middle, and end that judges can recognize and follow.

 Act 1: Opening (3-5 minutes) - Set the Stage

-Goal: Show that you understood the scenario and can frame the problem like a senior architect briefing a CXO.
+Goal: Prove understanding of the scenario and frame the problem like a senior architect briefing a CXO.

-- State your understanding of the business context — summarize the company, its industry, and the key business drivers in 2-3 sentences
+- State the business context - summarize the company, its industry, and the key business drivers in 2-3 sentences

-- Identify the critical requirements — call out the top 3-5 requirements that shaped your architecture (both functional and non-functional)
+- Identify the critical requirements - call out the top 3-5 requirements that shaped the architecture (both functional and non-functional)

-- Declare your assumptions — any ambiguities you resolved with explicit assumptions (judges respect this)
+- Declare assumptions - any ambiguities resolved with explicit assumptions (judges respect this)

-- Preview your approach — one sentence that frames your overall architectural philosophy for this scenario (e.g., “I’ve designed a platform-first solution with selective use of middleware for the high-volume integration requirements”)
+- Preview the approach - one sentence framing the overall architectural philosophy for this scenario (e.g., “I’ve designed a platform-first solution with selective use of middleware for the high-volume integration requirements”)

 Opening formula